-- Attend school to receive an education.

-- Be on time for all classes.

-- Come to class with necessary materials.

-- Complete all in-class and homework assignments and meet all deadlines.

-- Obey school rules and school personnel.
-No one has the right to interfere with the education of others.

-- Respect the person and property of others.
-Treat people and their property with respect.

-- Respect public property.

-- See that school correspondence to parents reaches home.

-- Follow the PBIS rules.

-- Follow all safety and health guidelines.
+- Attend school to receive an education 90% of the school year - Be on time for all classes. - Come to class prepared and with all necessary materials. - Complete all in-class and homework assignments and meet all deadlines. - Obey school rules and school personnel.
+No one has the right to interfere with the education of others. - Respect the person and property of others. - Treat people and their property with respect. - Respect public property. - See that school correspondence to parents reaches home. - Follow the GREAT values. - Follow all safety and health guidelines.

-- Practice proper hygiene.
+Practice proper hygiene.